Panja0/Jiggler/README.md

 This fork contains compatibility fixes for macOS Tahoe together with refreshed menu bar, overlay and application icons.

+### Disclaimer

+I'm not a developer, I'm just an user who loved Jiggler and was frustrated it didn't work (well) on macOS Tahoe.
+Used AI to fix the issues.

 ### Based on